3rd – 4th July 2020

 An introduction to Moonbeams…

-Moonbeams Festival is set in the grounds of the Wold Top Brewery, perched on top of the Yorkshire Wolds.
+Moonbeams Festival is held at the Wold Top Brewery, perched on top of the Yorkshire Wolds.
 Moonbeams Festival is one of the country’s best-kept secrets, a festival that provides the perfect weekend away to enjoy world-class music and award-winning ales in the most beautiful surroundings!

-Tickets for Moonbeams, which was described by festival artist Ade Edmondson, as ‘a little piece of heaven on the Wolds’ Sold Out in a record time of 8 weeks!
+Tickets for Moonbeams 2019, which was described by festival artist Ade Edmondson, as ‘a little piece of heaven on the Wolds’ Sold Out in a record time of 24 hours!

 It all began in 2007 when Moonbeams organiser Leila Cooper invited one of her favourite singer-songwriters, Chris Helme, to come and play in her hometown of Driffield, she even adopted the name Moonbeams from the title of one of his songs.